almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 JavaScript, and PHP don't require that you use data types when setting variables and allow you to get away with a lot of things that are not allowed in other languages.

-For example, in C, if you define a variable to be an integer (int) and try to set that variable to a string, the application will throw an error.
+For example, in C#, if you define a variable to be an integer (int) and try to set that variable to a string, the application will throw an error.
 In Python and JavaScript, it will allow you to set a string to variable that originally had an integer as a variable.
 Thus your application can end up with a bug that would later have to be fixed.

 ### Python is talked about so much.
 I should learn that because it has a lot of uses right?

+While it is true that a lot of
+<a href="https://www.youtube.com/c/RobinsonHandyandTechnologyServices?sub_confirmation=1" target="_blank">YouTubers</a>
-While it is true that a lot of YouTubers talk about how they have built programs and automations with Python, from my experience, I have never ever have had to use Python in my career.
+talk about how they have built programs and automations with Python, from my experience, I have never ever have had to use Python in my career.
 That being said, do not believe the hype about Python because it could lead you down the wrong path.
-Python does have its use case in certain environments and use cases, but larger corporations and governments are not going to convert all of their enterprise applications to Python because a number of people are talking about Python.
+Python does have its use case in certain environments, but governments and large corporations are not going to convert all of their enterprise applications to Python because a number of people are talking about Python.

 What I tell people is that larger, more established companies do not use Python in their applications.
 They are most likely using C# or Java for those.
 Smaller companies and start ups are more likely to use Python because